OpenEnergyPlatform/oeplatform/versions/changelogs/current.md

 - Fixed multiple scenario bundle bugs [(#1764)](https://github.com/OpenEnergyPlatform/oeplatform/pull/1764)
   - 1757 Fix incorrect rendering of multiple publication years and show None if no data available.
+  - Year of publication in scenario bundle detail view now renders only the year
   - (1763), 1756, 1755

 ## Documentation updates